-We travelled to Edinburgh and inspected an affordable rental in an undesirable area – behind a local prison.
+We traveled to Edinburgh and inspected an affordable rental in an undesirable area – behind a local prison.
 The surrounding homes were poorly maintained.
 The school children were at the local shop (instead of in school where they should have been) and the traffic was crazy.
-Bumper to bumper commuter traffic and buses meant travelling 5 miles took more than an hour.
+Bumper to bumper commuter traffic and buses meant traveling 5 miles took more than an hour.
 We realised that we couldn’t afford to live in an area that matched our preferences so we enjoyed the rest of our day in Edinburgh and returned to Glasgow to continue with our apartment hunting.

 We visited Edinburgh twice that week including a day trip just for fun.
-We walked New Town and Old Town and travelled on the buses to Portobello Beach.
+We walked New Town and Old Town and traveled on the buses to Portobello Beach.
 We spoke with the locals while playing with their dogs on the beach.
 We adopted a Highland Cow called Heather (of the plush kind) and took part in a street performer’s fire act.
 The atmosphere was amazing.
 We’re looking forward to going back for a more casual day-trip, perhaps even for a few days so we can get to the attractions early and stay out until late without worrying about missing the train home to Glasgow.

 What we achieved in our first 3 weeks

-Signed a 6-month lease for a furnished, 3-bedroom ground-floor flat in Newton Mearns, on the southside of Glasgow.
+Signed a 6-month lease for a furnished, 3-bedroom ground-floor flat in Newton Mearns, on the south side of Glasgow.